brohrer/myrtle/README.md

 the number of rewards, the length of the reward list that the world will be providing each iteration.
 If not provided, it is assumed to be the traditional 1.
+- `name`: `str`, an identifier so that the history of runs on this world can be displayed together and compared against each other.

 ### Multiple and intermittent rewards